 Thermo Fisher Scientific (TMO) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the maker of scientific instrument and laboratory supplies had lost 3.58% in the past month.
-In that same time, the Medical sector gained 3.2%, while the S&P 500 gained 3.19%.
+Coming into today, shares of the maker of scientific instrument and laboratory supplies had gained 0.79% in the past month.
+In that same time, the Medical sector lost 0.91%, while the S&P 500 gained 0.83%.

-TMO will be looking to display strength as it nears its next earnings release.
-On that day, TMO is projected to report earnings of $6.26 per share, which would represent year-over-year growth of 76.34%.
+TMO will be looking to display strength as it nears its next earnings release, which is expected to be February 1, 2021.
+The company is expected to report EPS of $6.26, up 76.34% from the prior-year quarter.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $9.27 billion, up 35.72% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $18.69 per share and revenue of $30.89 billion, which would represent changes of +51.34% and +20.93%, respectively, from the prior year.

-It is also important to note the recent changes to analyst estimates for TMO.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors should also note any recent changes to analyst estimates for TMO.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 4.58% higher within the past month.
-TMO is holding a Zacks Rank of #3 (Hold) right now.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.08% lower.
+TMO is currently a Zacks Rank #3 (Hold).

 The Medical - Instruments industry is part of the Medical sector.
-This industry currently has a Zacks Industry Rank of 128, which puts it in the top 50% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 171, which puts it in the bottom 33% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.